ABOUT TRINITY OAKS

 Trinity Oaks uses hunting, fishing, and outdoor activities to give back and make a difference in the lives of others.

 Trinity Oaks is a 501(c)3 nonprofit organization founded on the premise that active participation in the outdoors is a powerful, healing, and fundamentally life-changing experience.
 Trinity Oaks’ mission is to use hunting, fishing and outdoor activities to give back and make a meaningful difference on the lives of others.
 For decades, we have known of the philosophical shift that outdoor activities cause within those who participate in them and how that profoundly impacts the wellness of our society.
 Since 2007, we have impacted tens of thousands of people who otherwise would not be able to afford the experience of the outdoors.

-By the end of 2018, we will have provided programming for more than 1,500+ youth and families, 700+ wounded warriors, and hundreds more, while processing tens of thousands of pounds of game meat for homeless shelters and food pantries throughout Texas.
+Every year we provide programming for more than 3,000+ youth and families, 1,000+ military veterans, and hundreds more, while processing tens of thousands of pounds of game meat for homeless shelters and food pantries throughout Texas.
 By supporting Trinity Oaks, you are personally teaching impoverished youth how to properly handle and respect firearms and hunt for quail and larger game, giving dream hunts to full the last wishes of terminally ill, and creating venues for outdoor events our brave wounded and live combat veterans, and offering programming to those most in need of the solace of wild places, compassionate comradely, and uplift of spirit.

 On an annual basis, Trinity Oaks is able to offer more than 50 events for people who can benefit from once-in-a-lifetime hunting or fishing experiences.
 Our outdoor programs support a range of deserving candidates including combat veterans, terminally ill and handicapped, underprivileged youth and those seeking recreational outdoors activities, and hungry families across Texas.